banks/banksco.de/content/p/2016-01-11-state-of-realtime-web-2016.md

 ## Others

 There are many other variants I'm missing out as this is already fairly long.
 Most of them involve using a hidden iframe.
-Inside the iframe chunked html files or one of the above transports is used and [postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) or even a fallback method is used to notify the parent frame of the new events.
+Inside the iframe HTML files with individual script blocks served with chunked encoding or one of the above transports receive events and call [postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) or a fallback method to notify the parent frame.

-These variants generally are only needed if you have requirement to support both streaming _and_ cookie enabled transport for older browsers for example.
+These variants are generally only needed if you have requirement to support both streaming _and_ cookie enabled transport for older browsers for example.
 I won't consider them further.

 ## The Future